Avaiga/taipy-doc/docs/knowledge_base/demos/face_recognition.md

+---
+title: Real-time Face Recognition
+category: demos
+type: code
+data-keywords: gui ai
+short-description: Explore real-time face detection and recognition demo using a Taipy UI with OpenCV.
+img: images/face-recognition.jpg
+---
 This demo seamlessly integrates face recognition into our platform, offering a user-friendly real-time face detection experience using your webcam.Just as a reminder, face recognition technology enables computers to identify human faces in images and videos.